Daniel Whiston: Career

 Whiston appeared in the one-off Strictly Ice Dancing broadcast on BBC One on 26 December 2004.

 Whiston performed at the 2010 Royal Variety Show, performing a combination of roller-blading and acrobatic.

-In 2020 Daniel was Director of Choreography Ice for ITV's The Real Full Monty on Ice.
+In 2020, Whiston was Director of Choreography for ITV's The Real Full Monty on Ice.

 Dancing on Ice

 Whiston has appeared in all series of Dancing on Ice since ITV started broadcasting it in January 2006, he is the first and only professional skater to win the show three times.
 He is famous for his cheeky wink at the start of each performance.
 On 21 May 2013, ITV confirmed that Dancing on Ice would end in 2014 after its ninth series meaning that with three wins as a professional Whiston will become the most successful professional partner in the show's history.
 Whiston returned to Dancing on Ice for its tenth series in January 2018 as a professional and again in 2019, 2020, 2021, and 2022 as Associate Creative Director.